 If you are thinking of running a race to chase a personal best or to complete a new distance then training plans are essential.
 It is often thought that training plans are for ‘proper’ runners but actually they are useful for anyone at any running level.
 They are as important for injury prevention as they are for monitoring and improving progression.

 Training plans are readily available from places like www.runnersworld.co.uk , marathon websites and various online searches, as well as a number of books like Advanced Marathon Running and Faster Road Racing to name but a few.
 Rather than just picking a plan and going with it, you will need to consider whether you are up to the frequency/intensity of the plan that you’ve chosen.
 If, for instance, you’ve chosen a Spring marathon or half marathon, it is best to look now at a plan so that you have time to make sure that you are up to the base distance and fitness that it requires before the plan starts.
 If, for instance, you haven’t been used to doing tempo runs and the plan suggests in the first week that you need to do 3 miles worth, it is best to try a tempo run each week pre start of the plan, of a lower mileage, so that your body can adapt.
-Otherwise you are hitting it with an increase in frequency and intensity as well as new styles of running and expecting it to adapt to these changes all at once
+Otherwise you are hitting your body with an increase in frequency and intensity, as well as new styles of running, and asking it to adapt to these changes all at once

 So what to include if you need to reduce the suggested runs in a generic training plan?
 Look for the key sessions; these are likely to be: